This post may contain affiliate links which won’t change your price but will share some commission.

 See all my healthy Instant Pot recipes.

-Make Instant Pot Hard Boiled Eggs in just seven minutes.
-Use your mini 3-quart Instant Pot pressure cooker for a half-dozen perfectly cooked eggs that peel easily and without effort.
+Make Instant Pot Hard Boiled Eggs in just two minutes cooking time for perfectly cooked eggs that peel easily and without effort.

 - 1 cup water